EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    http://localhost:<daprPort>/v1.0/invoke/<appId>/method/<method-name>
    ```

-   You can substitute the placeholders in this URL with values for the FineCollectionService, this yields the following URL:
+   You can substitute the placeholders in this URL with values for the VehicleRegistrationService, this yields the following URL:

    ```http
    http://localhost:3601/v1.0/invoke/vehicleregistrationservice/method/vehicleinfo/{licenseNumber}